chicio/chicio.github.io/_posts/2019-03-21-learning-blender-7-materials.md

 * *Volume*, render object as a volume
 * *Halo*, render object as halo particles

 Most of the time (9/10 times) we will use the surface types.
 The other are for special effects we will see in the future.
-The we have other options to customize the main components of the material.
-The definition given below of this components are from an artist point of view.
-If your're interested in some deeper details on the computer graphics side, you can have a look at [this documentation](http://graphics.cs.cmu.edu/nsp/course/15-462/Spring04/slides/07-lighting.pdf "Lighting computer graphics")
+Then we have other options to customize the main components of the material.
+The definitions given below of these components are from an artist point of view.
+If your're interested in some deeper details on the computer graphics side, you can have a look at [this documentation](https://www.cs.uic.edu/~jbell/CourseNotes/ComputerGraphics/LightingAndShading.html "Lighting computer graphics")
 (on the web you can find plenty of resources about this topic).
 So the main material components are:

 * *diffuse*, the main color of the objects